|

 190 |

-* IQ scores are based on ratings of individual
+* IQ scores are based on ratings of

-case histories of the behavior and performance
+individual case histories of the behavior

-17 and 26 years of age, born 1450 to 1850,
+women, between 17 and 26 years of age,

-prepared from 1,500 biographical sources, reported
+biographical sources, reported as estimated

-as estimated intelligence quotients based on
+intelligence quotients based on

 The Stanford Revision of the Binet-Simon

-Intelligence Scale, and corrected for regression
+Intelligence Scale, and corrected for

-to the mean.
-(See Genius:
+regression to the mean.
+(See

-An Overview)
+Genius: An Overview)

-** These are the average grades assigned
+** These are the average grades

-by raters who rated the reliability of the data
+assigned by raters who rated the reliability

-point scale:
+following seven point scale:

 |